Free PDF Books

 His work had a significant impact on the New Thought movement and has influenced many self-help authors and motivational speakers in the years since his death.

-Although Wattles died at a relatively young age, his work has continued to inspire and guide people around the world in their pursuit of success, abundance, and personal fulfillment.
+Although Wattles died at the relatively young age of 51, his work has continued to inspire and guide people around the world in their pursuit of success, abundance, and personal fulfillment.

 Neale Donald Walsch